 Stephanie has been with West Michigan Dance Center for over 8 years and her students and choreography have won high honors on regional and national levels.
 Stephanie received her Bachelor of Arts from Western Michigan University and Master of Business Administration degree from Spring Arbor University.
 Stephanie has a passion for cultivating talent and loves to mentor and coach the dancer as a whole through the art of dance.
 She is thrilled about this upcoming season!

-Instructor / Marketing
+Instructor / Social Media

 Nicholas McNees was born and raised in Kalamazoo, MI.
 He started his career at Steps Dance center at the age of two where he simply fell in love with movement.
 After the closure of Steps, Nicholas then joined the competitive team of West Michigan Dance Center where he worked with multiple top industry choreographers and performed in many nationally recognized pieces before graduating in 2019.

 Nik is now the first male member of the Western Michigan University Dance Team under the instruction of Michaela Anson.
 Also a senior member of the WMU Dance Department, He will earn a Bachelor of Arts in dance upon graduation in 2023.
 Nicholas is also on his third tour with VIP Dance Competition allowing incredible networking opportunities.
 New to the choreography scene, he has already received multiple choreography awards for the works he has done for WMDC!
 Speacializing in Jazz technique/movement, Nik is excited to be back on the team that cultivated his love for dance!